What to Bring - First Meeting

 - The Well and Septic permit tells us the number of bedrooms approved for your site within the setback limitations, and the potential location(s) where the home can be placed on the site.

-- If issues arise with the proposed location or number of bedrooms permitted, a soil scientist with septic design qualifications can design a resolution.
+- If issues arise with the proposed location or number of bedrooms permitted, a soil scientist with septic design qualifications can help design a creative resolution.

 4) Project Goals